scholtz-gnome/mars-rover/README.md

 # Mars Rover Challenge

 ## Running Mars Rover
 The only package required in this challenge is Jest for automated unit testing.
 After cloning this repo, run `npm install`.
 This will install Jest.

-Inside package.json, we are using `jest --watch index.test.js`, such that running `npm test` will run the tests found in `src/index.test.js` will watch for any changes and run the test afresh.
-Inside `src/index.test.js`, we have 3 simple unit tests.
-The first two check `roverMove()` against the two tests provided in the [challenge](https://code.google.com/archive/p/marsrovertechchallenge/).
-The third test checks whether Rover will return some error if it is given an instruction to move beyond the scope of the plateau.
+Inside package.json, we are using `jest --watch index.test.js`, such that running `npm test` will run the tests found in `src/index.test.js` afresh after the code is changed.
+Inside `src/index.test.js`, we have 4 unit tests.
+Two tests check `roverMove()` against the two tests provided in the [challenge](https://code.google.com/archive/p/marsrovertechchallenge/).
+The others check that the function works with only one rover passed to it and that an error is returned if the instructions move a rover too far.

 ## Assumptions About The Challenge
-I assume the coordinates for each rover and its respective instructions will be given as an array.
+I assume the coordinates for each rover and its respective instructions will be given as an array with two elements.

 ## Code Explained
 The challenge is solved with a single function, `roverMove()`.
-This function expects 3 arguments:
+This function expects 2 arguments:

 1.)
-A string of characters representing the x and y coordinates of the rovers position, and a letter representing a cardinal point, e.g., ("2 1 E").
-This means Rover is at coordinates 2 on the x-axis, 1 on the y-axis and currently facing East.

-2.)
-A string of characters representing the instructions received from NASA.
-These will either give a command to turn 90 degrees to the left or right, or a command to move one grid space in the direction Rover is currently facing.

-3.)
 A string of characters representing the coordinates for the grid block in the top right of the plateau.
 The grid block in the bottom left is assumed to be "0 0".

+2.)
+An array (or multiple arrays) with two elements, representing the rover.
+The first element in the array is a string of characters representing the current position of the rover.
+The second element in the array is a string of characters representing the instructions given to the rover.

-The function is quite simple, although the control flow within the `forEach()` method is somewhat complex.
-After transforming the inputs into arrays, we then assign the values of the first input (the Rover's current position coordinates) to variables `x`, `y` and `point`.
-We then loop through each letter (insruction) in the instructions array and reassign the values of the `x`, `y` and `point` variables where necessary.
+The function is quite simple, although the control flow within the second `forEach()` method is somewhat complex.
+The first `forEach()` method loops through all rovers passed in as an array to the function.
+The second `forEach()` loops through each instruction given to a specific rover.

-After going through each instruction, we make one final check.
+The control flow within the second `forEach()` method reassigns the values of the rover's position (whether that be its x/y coordinates or the direction its facing), while checking this against the size of the plateau.
+If an instruction takes the rover past the bounds of the plateau, an error message is returned.